brrm/snakerl/README.md

 ## Design
 ### Neural Network
 The same neural network is evaluated 3 times for each possible direction (left, right or straight ahead) the snake can go.
 The direction with the highest confidence is selected.
+This design keeps the network very small, allowing it to train much faster.

 1. **Inputs (4 neurons):**
  - Distance differential with food if snake proceeds with this direction (normalised between -1 and 1)